monome/docs/docs/modular/ansible/index.md

 The top four keys on the leftmost column of the *scale* page are used to toggle Teletype clocking for a given channel; see below for more details.

 The 4x4 group of keys to the right of the Teletype clock enable keys select direction modes for each track.
-From left to right these are: forward, reverse, triangle (bounce off the ends instead of wrapping) and drunk (randomly move forward or backward each step).
+From left to right these are: forward, reverse, triangle (bounce off the ends instead of wrapping), drunk (randomly move forward or backward each step), and random (any step in the loop may be chosen with equal probability).

 ### Patterns